mathinking/mathinking.github.io/_posts/2021-07-12-a-trick-you-dont-know-about-python-matlab.md

 [**A trick you don't know about Python: MATLAB**](https://www.meetup.com/python-madrid/events/278296241/)

 Over these years, I have met a lot of people in the open-source community.
-Curiously, the organizers of [Python Madrid](https://www.meetup.com/es/python-madrid/) got interested in the integration of Python and MATLAB together.
+Recently, the organizers of [Python Madrid](https://www.meetup.com/es/python-madrid/) approached me and asked me to present the integration of Python and MATLAB at their meetup in June.

-It's worth noting that these communities do have more in common than what people may think in the first place, and, as I stated in the abstract of the talk:
+It's worth noting that the Python and MATLAB communities do have more in common than what people may think in the first place, and, as I stated in the abstract of the talk:

 > "The world is not so simple as to be divided between Pythonistas and MATLABers"